 Be confident, even if you are apprehensive and anxious!
 Being confident reflects on you and your brand, and makes it more likely for someone to do business with you.
-If you come across too timid or shy, then you loose the impact of what you are selling.
+If you come across too timid or shy, then you lose the impact of what you are selling.

 If you are turning up to a business networking event without your business cards, do you really mean business?